xiaoylu/leetcode_category/language/Cplusplus/Readme.md

 Virtual Destructor
 ---
-If you do a "delete p" where p is a pointer to a base class, then that class needs have a virtual destructor.
+If you do a "delete p" where p is a pointer to a base class, then that class must have a virtual destructor.

 [Why?](https://blogs.msdn.microsoft.com/oldnewthing/20040507-00/?p=39443)
 Because your "delete p" might be early binded to the base class's destructor at compile time, so memory leak happens for the derived class.

-"There’s rarely a reason NOT to make the destructor virtual if you already have a (public) virtual method in the base class."
+> "There’s rarely a reason NOT to make the destructor virtual if you already have a (public) virtual method in the base class."
 The vptr is already there in the base class anyway.

 Pure virtual destructor is used when you want to make a class abstract but no other functions should be pure virtual.